jacopogreenslade/OpenGL-3D-Renderer/README.md

+Externals and thanks

-Using stb_image by Sean Barret (Nothings).
+* Using stb_image by Sean Barret (Nothings).
 Thanks for the library!
+* Using imgui GUI for c++ from ocornut.
+Thanks.
+* Using OpenGL Mathematics - GLM.
+Thanks!